Công Quốc Hà: Education and work

 Since graduating from the Hanoi Industrial Fine Arts University, his works are shown in hundreds of exhibitions worldwide, including international fairs such as the Documenta in Germany, the Euro D'Art in Geneva as well as in international exhibitions from Buenos Aires to New York, Paris, Singapore, Tokyo and Melbourne.
 He also received numerous awards for his works worldwide.
 He was also responsible for the first nude exhibition in Vietnam, in 1992, where he had 20 paintings at the show.

 Between 1995 and 2000 he served as Deputy Secretary General of Hanoi Fine Arts Association, and he was Chairman of the Young Painter Club, Vietnam Fine Art Association between 1995 and 1999.
 He heads the Hanoi branch of the Vietnam Fine Arts Association between 2010 and 2014.

 In 2005, Cong Quoc Ha founded the HANOI ART HOUSE in Kisa, Sweden together with his daughter Cong Nu Hoang Anh.
 The Art House shows collections and exhibitions of art and cultural works, especially about the Vietnamese culture.
-Since 2012, Cong Quoc Ha works and lives together with his wife and son in Sweden.
-Cong Quoc Ha is the Art Director of the HANOI ART HOUSE.
+After 2012, Cong Quoc Ha worked and lived together with his wife and son in Sweden.

 Private life

-In 1980, Cong Quoc Ha married the artist Pham Le Hang (born 1960), the couple has three children:
+In 1980, Cong Quoc Ha married the artist Pham Le Hang (born 1960).
+The couple had three children: